OmerBilgin21/OmerBilgin21/README.md

 ### Hi there 👋
 I'm a Full stack developer.

+I'm currently looking for ideas to create a useful plugin for Neovim.
+If you have an idea but don't have the time to develop it, you know where to find me.

- * 📫 How to reach me: oemerbilgin@proton.me
+ * 📫 How to reach me: oemerbilgin@proton.me or [my LinkedIn](https://www.linkedin.com/in/omerbilgin21/)

 <!--
 **OmerBilgin21/OmerBilgin21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.